Skip to Content

 Sliced patty pan squash on a cutting board.

-Place the squash slices in a single layer on a parchment or aluminum foil lined baking sheet.
+Place pieces of squash in a single layer on the prepared baking sheet.
 Use two baking sheets if necessary.

 Brush the squash slices with olive oil and sprinkle salt and pepper on each slice.
 Flip the squash and repeat with olive oil, salt, and pepper.